jasikpark/jasik-xyz/content/setting-up-percy-ci.md

 I finally fixed my [Percy CI](https://percy.io) configuration so that it has the pull request and branch contexts so that it can choose the correct base build to compare screenshots from.

-Apparently I also needed to include a webhook to [percy](https://percy.io) on my master builds and branch preview builds so that it could be aware of those as well.
+Apparently I also needed to include a webhook to [percy](https://percy.io) on my main builds and branch preview builds so that it could be aware of those as well.

 I updated each build command in `netlify.toml` with